alleyway/PiggyBanker/README.md

 ## Run Instructions

 After building, you can run the server locally.
-The companion app be on the same subnet as the host, or the host be publicly accessible.
+The companion app must be on the same subnet as the host, or the host be publicly accessible with port 8089.

     server$ java -jar -Dhost.address=192.168.0.99 build/libs/piggygraph-server-VERSION.jar